Sammy-John/Sammy-John/README.md

 I am a curious george and love exploring new ways of getting things done.
 This has led me to switch from 20 years in Hospitality to re-training, completing first a Diploma in Software Development and now a Bachelors in IT: Software Development.

-Outside of computing (including gaming) I like to make the most of life and my keen passions are travel, creating new experiences and meeting new people.
+Outside of computing (including gaming) I like to make the most of life and my keen passions are travel, watching sport, creating new experiences and meeting new people.

 ## 📝 Latest Blog Posts